AnikethSDeshpande/Calculator/README.md

 6. **Rebase**: (git rebase -i HEAD~3)
             use rebase to **squash** commits into one sensible commit per feature. helps reduce the number of redundant commits.

+* other use case of rebase: https://www.youtube.com/watch?v=f1wnYdLEpgI get featuer branch commits aligned on the master branch